 See the narrow reddish building in the center.
 It’s a house!

 Since Amsterdam is such a large tourist spot you see all types of people here.
 Also, since it is Amsterdam, you have the not so upstanding citizens visiting and probably looking for trouble.
-When we went back once it got dark to walk around the red light district, I didn’t feel quite as safe as I did during the day.
-Most places were fine, but there are definitely alleys and side streets I wouldn’t want to find myself on at night.
+When we went back once it got dark to walk around the red light district, I understandably didn’t feel as safe.
+Most places were fine, but there are definitely alleys and side streets I wouldn’t want to find myself alone on at night.

 Anne Frank House